RachelSa/hiring-engineers/answers.md

       def check(self, instance):
           self.gauge('my_metric', random.randint(0, 1000))
   ```
 The custom check inherits from Datadog's AgentCheck, which requires the `check()` method.
-The AgentCheck's `.gauge` method is used to record the current value of a metric.
+The AgentCheck's `gauge()` method is used to record the current value of a metric.

   2. In the `/etc/datadog-agent/conf.d/my_metric.yaml` file, add the following configuration:
   ```